Hiking the Highlands on the West Highland Way

 Here comes the rain

 That night the anticipated rain sets in and practically doesn’t stop for the next five days until the end of our hike.
-The West Highland Way leads us along an occasionally steep trail on the northern shore of Loch Lomond and we are walking with umbrellas instead of telescope poles.
-To our surprise many of the Scottish hikers complain more about the rain than the foreign tourists.
+The West Highland Way leads us along an occasionally steep trail on the northern shore of Loch Lomond.
+By now we are walking with umbrellas instead of telescope poles.
+To our surprise, many of the Scottish hikers complain more about the rain than the foreign tourists.
 We think of last year’s drenched hiking trip to the Lake District, where the British hikers never lost their sense of humour.
-In the evening, we meet everyone we saw during the day again in the Drovers’ Inn, a 300-year old pub that is basically the only house making up the settlement of Inverarnan.

 The next day we spend most of the morning wading through deep stinking mud, where rainwater, little streams and woolly cow herds join us in using the vaguely cobbled path.
-We read that this section of the path was restored with financial aid from the “Caledonian Challenge Team Event” and wonder how it looked before being restored.
-There’s barely enough of a break in the rain to stop for a flapjack and Manner Hazelnut Wafers before we walk on to the Bridge of Orchy, which again is little more than a train station and a pub.
-In the evening our fellow hikers fervently discuss the dangers of the Scottish wilderness and how many people died last year alone.
+We read that this section of the path was restored with financial aid from the “Caledonian Challenge Team Event”.
+This doesn’t surprise us – but we wonder how it looked before the resoration work.

 Lots of sheep